Kheda: History

-It was under Chaulukya and Vaghela dynasties from 10th to the start of the 14th century.
-It was brought under Gujarat Sultanate then.
-The town of Kheda passed to the Babi Dynasty (of Pashtun descent) early in the eighteenth century, with whom it remained until 1763, when it was taken by the Marathas under Damajirao Gaekwad.
-Mahmad Khan Babi built its fort.
+It was under Chaulukya and Vaghela dynasties from 10th to the start of the 14th century, after which it was brought under the Gujarat Sultanate.
+The town of Kheda passed to the Babi Dynasty (of Pashtun descent) early in the eighteenth century and remained with them until 1763, when it was taken by the Marathas under Damajirao Gaekwad.
+It was during Babi rule that Mahmad Khan Babi built the town's fort.
 The Marathas under Anandrao Gaekwad ceded the district to the British in 1803, and it became part of the Bombay Presidency of British India.
-Nevertheless, Kaira was still entitled, at least in 1901, to a tribute of 488 Rupees from the Koli petty princely state of Ghorasar.
-Kheda was a large military station until 1830, when the cantonment was removed to Deesa.
-Brahmin established many villages in the Kheda District area, as did Jats and other groups.
+Even so, Kaira was still entitled, at least as late as 1901, to a tribute of 488 rupees from the Koli petty princely state of Ghorasar.
+Kheda was a large military station until 1830, when the cantonment was moved to Deesa.

-Kheda is also where Mahatma Gandhi launched, starting 22 March 1918, the Satyagraha struggle against oppressive taxation by the British during a time of famine.
+Kheda is also where, on 22nd March 1918, Mahatma Gandhi launched the Satyagraha campaign against oppressive British taxation during a famine.